Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 Besides, it has not always worked in the past, as is seen in the United States, in the case of Trump, for example.

 “Often pushed people onto (other) sites … tend to post more often and even more extreme comments.
-The way for the government to proceed is to take on the media companies and start to really make these companies responsible for what appears on their sites.
+The way for the government to proceed is to take on the (social) media companies and start to really make these companies responsible for what appears on their sites.
 The government needs to have more honest discussions about immigration and its advantages, morals, and how it is seeking to deal with illegal migration,” McGowan added.

 Officials are mulling trying some of the suspects on “terrorism” charges.